lohedges/vmmc/README.md

 interaction volume around a particle.

 `boxSize` = The base length of the simulation box in each dimension.

+`isIsotropic` = Whether the potential is isotropic.
+The handling of rotational moves is slightly different for isotropic potentials.

 `isRepulsive` = Whether the potential has finite energy repulsions.